HEFTIEProject/zarr-benchmarks/docs/index.md

 Setting a low chunk size (below around 90) has an adverse effect on read and write times.
-This is probably because lower chunk sizes result in more files for the same array size, increaseing the number of file opening/closing operations that need to be done when reading/writing.
+This is probably because lower chunk sizes result in more files for the same array size, increasing the number of file opening/closing operations that need to be done when reading/writing.

 ## Software libraries